Macdonald index from 3d TQFT: Examples

-which is consistent with the expectation that both the Coulomb and Higgs branches are trivial.
-This strongly supports our identification of $U(1)_A$.

-Now, we perform F-maximization to show that the superconformal $R$ symmetry is at $\nu=0$.
-We compute the three-sphere partition function using the Bethe ansatz equation (BAE) method of \cite{Closset:2017} instead of the ordinary integral formula, since it offers computational advantages.
+We can now compute the superconformal index of the 3d SCFT via the gauge theory description, refined to include the candidate $U(1)_A$ fugacity.
+In order to determine the superconformal R-charge, we perform F-maximization,via the three-sphere partition function using the Bethe ansatz method of \cite{Closset:2017}.
 From the 3d gauge theory, we construct the effective twisted superpotential $W$ as a function of the mixing parameter $\nu$.
 The Bethe ansatz equation $\{\exp(2\pi i\partial W(u)/\partial u_{i})=1\}$ for this theory turns out to have two solutions $u_{0}$ and $u_{1}$.
-The three sphere partition function is now given by
+The three-sphere partition function is then given by

 We plot the $S^3$ partition function as a function of mixing parameter $\nu$ in Figure \ref{fig:a2Fmax}.
-We see that the absolute value $|Z_{S^{3}}|$ is minimized (or $F$ is maximized) at $\nu=0$ so that it indeed corresponds to the superconformal point, which further corroborates our identification of $U(1)_A$.
+We see that the absolute value $|Z_{S^{3}}|$ is minimized (or $F$ is maximized) at $\nu=0$, which corresponds to the superconformal point.